sims-hacker-zone/SimPE/README.md

 # SimPE

-An editor designed for modding The Sims 2.
+An editor designed for modding The Sims 2, rewritten and remastered.

-> [!CAUTION]
-> This will become a full remaster, with breaking changes to all plugins for versions < 0.77.9999!
->
-> If you are a plugin author for SimPE, we encourage you to integrate the plugin into this codebase, as this will guarantee compatibility.

 ## Contributing

+Contributions are always welcome!

 ### Compiling